artandrey/event-driven/packages/bullmq/README.md

 ## Creating Event Handlers

-Handlers are initially decoupled from BullMQ.
+Event handlers are decoupled from BullMQ.
 They only depend on the event or task type and its payload:

 ```typescript
 import { EventHandler } from '@event-driven-architecture/core';